 This month’s reading on our macro model dropped from 15.43% to 13.64%.
-This will continue to slide lower as we move into mid cycle.
+This will continue to slide lower as we move into mid-cycle.
 That is very normal.
-Mid cycle usually begins to show slower economic growth where the model will flirt with going negative.
-Usually, we see some policy response from the Fed that gives the cycle one last push as we move into late cycle and then ultimately recession.
+Mid-cycle usually begins to show slower economic growth where the model will flirt with going negative.
+Usually, we see some policy response from the Fed that gives the cycle one last push as we move into late-cycle and then ultimately recession.
 Important to note, we are moving very quickly through this cycle, much faster than normal due to the Covid response.
 What usually takes about 7 years to get through a complete cycle might play out over 3 years.
 This is why we track this data.
 To get a feel for how far along we are.
-This informs us on our risk tolerance and optimal hedging strategies.
+This informs us of our risk tolerance and optimal hedging strategies.

 So, this is where the kitchen fire started.
 Our vol models spiked around the 2nd week of the month.
 This was caused by the spike in rates and the bid in the Dollar.
 We were not expecting this.
 When we encounter data that is contrary to what we are expecting, that’s always important.
-As you can see this data is still elevated on both the short and intermediate term.
+As you can see this data is still elevated in both the short and intermediate-term.
 It’s likely the volatility we are experiencing is not over yet.

 A few months back we showed this chart.
-There is a lot if important info here.
+There is a lot of important info here.
 What it’s showing is that the market is still very much in the “transitory inflation” camp.
-That’s what the blue line is, it’s the spread between a survey of short term expectations and a market implied longer term outlook.
+That’s what the blue line is, it’s the spread between a survey of short-term expectations and a market-implied longer-term outlook.
 Historically the market has been pretty good about getting it right.
 Spikes in the blue line lead the orange line (CPI inflation) to fall back down.
 What is important to take away from this is, that is how everyone is positioned.
 If that does “not” happen, positions will have to be reversed quickly and perhaps violently.
 This is why the inflation risk and therefore a spike in rates, is probably the biggest risk factor at the moment for risk assets.
 We will be watching it closely.